Shannarra/redis-rs/README.md

 > You can click each link to read what each command is doing.

+5. ### Autosave
+Every 300 seconds (5 minutes) all of the data will be automatically persisted to the respective dump file (`dump.my_rdb` or `debug_dump.my_rdb` depending on the mode you spin the executor in.

+Saving is being done in the background so you can modify your redis console or data as much as you'd want.

 ## How to use this
 Since this is Cargo-compatible, you just run:
 ```sh